his son LAERTES, cum aliis [including

 179 Indeed, my lord, it followed hard upon.

 180. baked meats: pastries.
-180 Thrift, thrift, Horatio! the funeral baked meats
+180 Thrift, thrift, Horatio! the funeral baked meats183 Or ever I had seen that day, Horatio!

-184 My father!—methinks I see my father.
+184 My father!methinks I see my father.

 HORATIO